the-events-calendar/the-events-calendar/readme.txt

 = [4.6.12] TBD =

+* Fix - Prevent error on the admin during the generation of the columns [99266]
 * Tweak - Rename 'Use Javascript to control date filtering' option to 'Enable live refresh' and modify explanatory copy [98022]

 = [4.6.11] 2018-02-14 =